 Identification of the Direct Substrates of Every Protein Kinase: The search for the complete set of all protein kinase substrates is a major goal of many laboratories.
 It is estimated that one third of the proteome is phosphorylated making the tracing of the substrates of >500 kinases extremely challenging.
-To address this problem we have devised a chemical method for tagging the direct substrates of any protein kinase using a [-S] labeled ATP analog, N6-(benzyl)ATP.
+To address this problem we have devised a chemical method for tagging the direct substrates of any protein kinase (PMID: 9108016) using a [-S] labeled ATP analog, N6-(benzyl)ATP (PMID: 17486086)(PMID: 18234856).
 The ATP analog, N6-(benzyl)ATP is a poor substrate of wild-type protein kinases, but is efficiently accepted by any kinase of interest by virtue of a mutation which enlarges ATP binding site to accommodate the N6-benzyl substituent.
-Identification of the thiophosphate labeled proteins via chemical capture allows for hundreds of novel substrates of over 50 widely divergent kinases, such as v-Src, CDK2, JNK, Cdc28, Erk2, Srb10, and kin28.
+Identification of the thiophosphate labeled proteins via chemical capture allows for hundreds of novel substrates of over 50 widely divergent kinases, such as v-Src, CDK2, JNK, Cdc28, Erk2, Srb10, and kin28 (PMID: 23836541).
 The ability to directly affinity purify substrates of any kinase in the will allow for the complete mapping of any kinase pathway in a cell and development of a complete picture of the complex networks of kinase signal transduction pathways.
 It is our long term goal to identify all the direct substrates of each kinase in the human genome using these chemical tools.

-Protein Kinase Inhibitors: We have developed a powerful chemical genetic method for the generation of target-specific inhibitors of any protein kinase in the genome.
+Protein Kinase Inhibitors: We have developed a powerful chemical genetic method for the generation of target-specific inhibitors of any protein kinase in the genome (PMID: 11014197).
 This strategy utilizes a functionally silent active site mutation to sensitize a target kinase to inhibition by a small molecule that does not inhibit wild-type kinases.
 Tyrosine and serine/threonine kinases are equally amenable to the drug-sensitization approach, which has been used to generate selective inhibitors of mutant Src family kinases, Abl family kinases, cyclin-dependent kinases (CDKs), mitogen-activated kinases (MAPKs), p21-activated kinases (PAKs), Ca2+/calmodulin-dependent kinases (CAMKs), and over 50 other protein kinases.
 The ability to generate the very first inhibitors of many diverse protein kinases has allowed for the discovery of fundamentally new roles of kinases in transcription, cell cycle, cell-fate determination, the unfolded protein response, oncogenic transformation, and many others.